-A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2021 are as follows:
+A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2022 are as follows:

-Valuation Date June 30, 2021

-Actuarial Cost Method Entry Age Normal

-Amortization Approach Closed

-Actuarial Assumptions:

-Expected Remaining Service Lives 5 years

-Investment Rate of Return 7.40% net of investment expenses

-Inflation Rate 2.30% per annum Mortality

-Active Members Mortality rates based on the RP-2014 White Collar Employee tables, adjusted by 1.010 for males and by 0.997 for females.

-Non-disabled Retiree/Inactive Members Mortality rates based on the RP-2014 White Collar Healthy Annuitant tables, adjusted by

-Disability Retiree 1.366 for males and by 1.189 for females.

-Mortality rates based on the RP-2014 Disability tables, adjusted by 1.111 for males and by tables.

-1.134 for females.
+Valuation Date Actuarial Cost Method Amortization Approach June 30, 2022 Entry Age Normal Closed Actuarial Assumptions: Expected Remaining Service Lives Investment Rate of Return 5 years 7.25% net of investment expenses Inflation Rate Mortality 2.30% per annum Active Members Mortality rates based on the RP-2014 White Collar Employee tables, adjusted by 1.010 for males and by 0.997 for females.
+Non-disabled Retiree/Inactive Members Mortality rates based on the RP-2014 White Collar Healthy Annuitant tables, adjusted by 1.366 for males and by 1.189 for females.
+Disability Retiree Mortality rates based on the RP-2014 Disability tables, adjusted by 1.111 for males and by 1.134 for females.

-These base tables are adjusted from 2014 to 2018 using the MP-2017 generational improvement table, with continued future mortality improvement projected using the MP-2017 generational mortality improvement assumptions were projected based on a fiveyear (July 1, 2012 - June 30, 2017) experience study of the System's members.
+These base tables are adjusted from 2014 to 2018 using the MP-2017 generational improvement table, with continued future mortality improvement projected using the MP-2017 generational mortality improvement tables.

+Termination, disability, and retirement

-Termination, Disability, and Retirement Termination, disability, and retirement of service
+Termination, Disability, and Retirement